 What follows is a summary of how some of the key sensor and control functions are coded in the Arduino sketches constructed for Arduinos AR1, AR2 and AR3.
+In total this quite a substantial set of programs amounting to just under 5,000 lines of code.

 In order to develop and test coding whilst the system was actually deployed a small module of 3 Arduinos "TestSys" was constructed, where in lieu of relays LEDs were turned on and off.
 The communication system was the same as in the production system, and a separate Raspberry Pi, actually installed for other purposes at home, was used to provide Home Assistant connectivity.
 Sketches were made aware of which system they were operating by the simple expedient of grounding one Arduino pin.